 Health benefits of quinoa:

-There are many properties of quinoa that make it beneficial to health.
-Quinoa is high in many vitamins and minerals and is also gluten free so it is safe for those with celiac disease or who are gluten intolerant, which is why some people falsely assume that it is allowed on the paleo diet.
+Quinoa has many properties that make it potentially beneficial to health.
+Quinoa is high in many different vitamins and minerals and is also gluten free so it is safe for those with celiac disease or who are gluten intolerant, which is why some people falsely assume that it is allowed on the paleo diet.

 Some of the unique properties of quinoa include:

-- It is rich in lysine, making it a more complete protein source than most other vegetables, grains or seeds
+- It is rich in lysine, making it a more complete protein source when compared with most other vegetables, grains or seeds.

 - It is gliadin and gluten free